TwistedXModz/Cyber-Hacks-Mod-Tool/README.md

 Visual Studios 2015
 a website with RemoteMysql
-if your website dose not offer RemoteMysql i am useing RemoteMysql.com for it right now
+if your website dose not offer RemoteMysql i am using RemoteMysql.com for it right now